 The 2020 and 2021 events took place in an online format because of COVID-19.
 The event is in-person once again in 2022 from 11:00 am to 2:00 pm on June 12th.

 What to Expect

-At the event you can expect to see hundreds of people, performers on a stage, and dozens of community booths with folk offering either free food or information about what services their respective non-profit organizations provide.
+At the event in normal years, you can expect to see hundreds of people, performers on a stage, and dozens of community booths with folk offering either free food or information about what services their respective non-profit organizations provide.
 There are also a few artisan vendors, crafts for kids and a stage with live entertainment.

 There are a number of stations serving free food.
 The barbecued hamburgers, cupcakes, watermelon slices, juice boxes and bottled water are all thanks to Vancouver Community College and its Culinary Arts Program.
 Servers are all volunteers, including students from various schools.

 There is a small stage featuring live entertainment.
 It’s sponsored by Vancity Credit Union and performers include local bands and dance groups.